Difference between C Corp and S Corp

 But as a small business owner, who may not have much knowledge about which business entity to choose, you can easily get trapped in this confusion.
 So, let’s discuss the two main corporations, C Corp and S Corp and decide which one is right for you.

 Before we look at the difference between C Corp and S Corp status, we will first look at what they have in common.

-Owners of a corporation are known as shareholders, and directors which are elected by the shareholders to oversee the business operations.
+Owners of a corporation are known as shareholders, and directors who are elected by the shareholders to oversee the business operations.
 The directors hire officers to handle the day-to-day operations.
 Profits, called dividends, are distributed among shareholders of the company, according to the number of shares they own.
 A corporation is established by preparing articles of incorporation and filing registration documents with the state.

 It is mandatory for corporations to issue stock, hold annual director and shareholder meetings, adopt bylaws, issue written corporate resolutions for important decisions, and file annual reports with the state and pay annual fees.
-Failure to do these things may lead to loss of the personal liability protection and dissolution of the corporation.
+Failure to do these may lead to loss of the personal liability protection and dissolution of the corporation.

-Setting up a corporation gives limited personal liability for its owners.
+Setting up a corporation gives limited personal liability to its owners.
 A corporation is set up under state law and is legally a separate entity from its owners.
 As a separate legal entity, the only assets of the corporation are subject to corporate debts.
 However, there are some exceptions, a shareholder is not personally liable for corporate debts, and assets of the shareholder are guarded against business creditors.

 Now, let’s move onto the difference between the two:

 Both C and S corporations need to file articles of incorporation with the state.
-To become an S Corporation, all the shareholders are required to sign and file Form 2553 with the IRS.
-Not every corporation can become an S Corp; it is mandatory to meet the five requirements:
+Not every corporation can become an S Corp.; To become an S Corporation, all the shareholders are required to sign and file Form 2553 with the IRS.
+It is mandatory to meet the five requirements: